 Pain is not normal, it's not inevitable, and you need to get help until you find a solution if breastfeeding is important to you.

-Sometimes, the baby may refuse the breast.
+Sometimes, your baby may refuse the breast.
 This is called breast refusal.

-• But also the child who has interpreted that his mother has too little milk
+- But also a child who has interpreted that his mother has too little milk.

 What about reflux?

-But some babies really do suffer from gastroesophageal reflux disease (GERD).
+But some babies will actually suffer from gastro-oesophageal reflux disease (GERD).

-Reflux (gastro-oesophageal reflux) is a phenomenon that causes stomach contents to rise chronically into the oesophagus.
-The esophagus can be irritated by contact with an acidic liquid, causing great pain for the baby.
+Gastroesophageal reflux disease (GERD) is a phenomenon that causes stomach contents to chronically back up into the esophagus.
+The esophagus can be irritated by contact with an acidic liquid, causing severe pain for the baby.

 Breast milk is the first anti-reflux medication.
 Often, when a baby suffers from reflux, doctors suggest stopping breastfeeding and switching to thickened milk.
 To help relieve reflux, the use of a thickener can be a solution to help stomach contents stay in the stomach :).